symfony/symfony-docs/doctrine.rst

 -------------------------------

 But what if you need to add a new field property to ``Product``, like a ``description``?
-It's easy to add the new property by hand.
+You can edit the class to add the new property.
 But, you can also use ``make:entity``
 again:

 .. code-block:: terminal